 Students must be under 60 on the first day of the first academic year of their course to get a Maintenance Loan.

 Nationality and residency status

-- they’re a UK national or have ‘settled status’ (that means, they have no restrictions on how long they can stay in the UK)
+- they’re a UK national or Irish citizen or have ‘settled status’ (no restrictions on how long they can stay)

 - they normally live in England